 Routine system inspection should occur regularly.
-Cables, linkage and helm assemblies should be inspected for wear, corrosion, cracking, or deterioration.
+Cables, hoses, linkage and helm assemblies should be inspected for wear, corrosion, cracking, or deterioration.
 Cleaning and light grease should be applied to all exposed metal parts and other damaged or deteriorated parts should be replaced as soon as possible.
+Maintenance for the standard cable system consists mainly of checking for tight connections and periodically greasing the systems fittings.